mellinoe/veldrid-docs/articles/api-concepts.md

 ### ResourceLayouts and ResourceSets

 A [ResourceSet](xref:Veldrid.ResourceSet) is another fundamental device resource which is used, along with a Pipeline, for drawing commands.
-ResourceSets are the mechanism by which BindableResource objects ([Buffers](xref:Veldrid.Buffer), [TextureViews](xref:Veldrid.TextureView), and [Samplers](xref:Veldrid.Sampler)) are bound to a Pipeline and become accessible to shaders for use when rendering.
+ResourceSets are the mechanism by which BindableResource objects ([DeviceBuffers](xref:Veldrid.DeviceBuffer), [TextureViews](xref:Veldrid.TextureView), and [Samplers](xref:Veldrid.Sampler)) are bound to a Pipeline and become accessible to shaders for use when rendering.
 The types and order of resources is described in a [ResourceLayout](xref:Veldrid.ResourceLayout) object, used to create both a ResourceSet and a Pipeline.

 ### Framebuffer